phetsims/geometric-optics/doc/implementation-notes.md

 is attached to the ends of the lens and can freely rotate from its fulcrum point.

 **Screen:**
 Light is projected onto a screen.
 Unfortunately this term conflicts with `SCENERY/Screen`.
 So we use _ProjectorScreen_ throughout the code.

-**Play Area:** This simulation creates a scenery layer called **play area** that is used all the elements within the "Play Area".
-In essence, it includes all the scenery elements except for the control panels, combox box, buttons, etc. The play area can be zoomed in or out.
-It is important to note that the rulers and the labels do not belong to the play area since they contain text that may be hard to read upon zooming.
-Therefore, like the control panels and buttons, they are attached directly to the ScreenView.
+**Experiment Area:** This simulation creates a scenery layer called **experiment area** that includes all UI elements that are affected by the sim's zoom buttons.
+It is important to note that the rulers and the labels do not belong to the experiment area, since they contain text that may be hard to read upon zooming.

 **positive/negative**: The meaning of positive and negative is a convention that may vary.
 We define the convention followed in the simulation in [model.md](https://github.com/phetsims/geometric-optics/blob/master/doc/model.md).

 **distance**: In optics, a distance is always measured horizontally, and can be positive or negative.